paddy-r/PSD-Analyser/README.md

   - Create a suitable Python environment
   - Clone this repository, either locally or from Github
   - Import *PSD Analyser* into your Python environment
-  - There are several examples given in the *psd_analyser* script to demonstrate functionality, specifically: loading and saving data, plotting PSDs, fitting PSDs to log-normal distributions; and reducing them to *N* components using the product difference algorithm (PDA); comment out the code as appropriate
+  - There are several examples given in the *psd_analyser* script to demonstrate functionality, specifically: loading and saving data, plotting PSDs, fitting PSDs to log-normal distributions; and reducing them to $N$ components using the product difference algorithm (PDA); comment out the code as appropriate
 - (MATLAB) Import each function and class individually (**to be completed**)
   - Download and call the functions individually (more functionality under development)